rayzond/ASP.NET_CORE_DOCKERIZED/README.md

 3️⃣ Scheduler (Microservice)

 * Inserts "PullSystemData" events into the Event Queue.
-* Runs on a time-based schedule (e.g., every hour) to trigger data pulling.
+* Runs on a time-based schedule (e.g., every 30 seconds) to trigger data pulling for relevant APIs.

+  Data Structers:
+    AggregatorMeta - defines for each API call to collect data the relevant data required:
+      * UID - some unique ID so we could compare delta of data.
+      * URI - endpoint to call to.
+      * Interval - how many minutes between each API call to that service

 4️⃣ Puller (Microservice)

 * Listens for "PullSystemData" events from the Event Queue.
 * Calls airline and price compare websites APIs to fetch updated flight prices.
-* Stores the new flight data in the database.
+* Stores the new/updated flight data in the database.
 * Emits "CheckUserAlerts" events for every location included in "From" and "To" flight destinations updated.

+  Data Structres:
+     FlightData - Holds data for each flight:
+      * Date - Date of Flight
+      * Time - Time of Flight
+      * FlightCompany - Company that manages the flight.
+      * FlightNumber - Number of flight
+      * DepartingFrom - Where the flight is departing from.
+      * ArrivingAt - Where the flight is arriving to.
+      * Connections - collection of connections for the flight.
+      * Seats - collection of SeatData.
+      * FlightStatus - hold the status of flights (we should probably only offer alerts regarding flights that are either OnSchedule or Delayed)
+      * Airplane model - model of used airplane.
+  -
+      SeatData - Holds data for each seat in a flight.
+          * Number - number of seat (usually following by a letter)
+          * Price - price to pay for the seat (basic price without additional ammeneties)
+          * AvailableAmmeneties - ammeneties that are available to this seat spot.
+          * Class - specified class for this seat, usually determines price and different available ammeneties.
+(Economy/Buisness/etc.).

 5️⃣ AlertChecker (Microservice)

 * Listens for "CheckUserAlerts" events.
 * Compares new prices with users' alerts in the database.
-* If a flight price is within a user's preferred range, it creates an "AlertUser" event.
+* If a flight price is within a user's preferred range, and connections for flight isn't above what the user set to, it creates an "AlertUser" event.

 6️⃣ AlertNotifier (Microservice)